tkgstrator/jellyfin-plugin-applemusic/README.md

 * Album image and metadata provider
 * Artist image and metadata provider

-Please note, that since the plugin must do a search like a person does (instead of direct ID matching like for example MusicBrainz plugin does), the results can be a hit or miss.
+Please note that since the plugin must do a search like a person does (instead of direct ID matching like for example MusicBrainz plugin does), the results can be a hit or miss.

 Because of that, personally, I'd only recommend to use this plugin manually or at most as a backup to more 'reliable' sources, especially if you have somewhat less known stuff in your library.

-This however, mostly applies only to automatic identification.
+This, however, mostly applies only to automatic identification.
 Once there are `Apple Music` IDs available in the metadata, the plugin will use them for getting/refreshing metadata.

 ## Installation